ehsansdr/daily-spring-Tutorial/README.md

 ##### I use this site to convert the properties to yml format :https://www.javainuse.com/app2yaml
 ##### MAKE SURE YOU DON'T HAVE ANOTHER yml OR .properties FORMAT FILE IT CHANGE THE FILE FORMAT AND THE STRUCTURE
 ##### and you lose your comments when you use that plugin

+### 8. actuator
+if you want to monitor your  application
+or if you want to know how your application performing
+or if you want to how particular application healthy
+or what are different beans created
+or what are different objects created
+use this dependency

+and  if it works correctly you see this in your console:
+###### Exposing 1 endpoint(s) beneath base path '/actuator'
+and add the path to the end of *localhost:(yourp port)/actuator*

 ************************************************************************************************************************
 use this in application.properties ti change th port: